 Many leadership models have been propagated over the years, as societal and business needs have evolved and progressed.
 Many of them developed as models through application, rather than measured analyses.

-Scientific, transactional, transformational, coaching, strategic and many others have proved effective and built up a series of followers.
+Scientific, transactional and transformational, coaching, action centred, Tuckman’s forming, storming, norming and performing model and many others have proved effective and built up a series of followers.